tetsuo/tetsuo.github.io/content/mailroom.md

 ## Overview

-The system comprises two main actors:
+The system comprises these actors:

 - **User**: Responsible for creating and activating accounts.
-- **Admin**: Can suspend accounts.
+- **Admin**: Can suspend accounts (not the main focus though).

-Key components include:
+Components include:

 - **Accounts**: A table for storing users and their lifecycle states.
 - **Tokens**: A table for managing activation and recovery tokens.